 9 – Artificial Intelligence (AI)

 AI has proven to offer a wide range of possibilities and uses in colleges and universities.
-From the most common implementations, such as face recognition to secure infrastructures, to cases of exam security to identify students who are potentially cheating during online exams, such as video and audio proctoring features, Artificial Intelligence is destined to grow and expand in the upcoming future.
+From the most common implementations, such as face recognition to secure infrastructures, to exam security, such as video and audio proctoring features, Artificial Intelligence is destined to grow and expand in the upcoming future.

 10 – Internet of things (IoT)

 Internet of Things can really represent a turning point for the future of education and school management.
-It connects physical objects through the use of the internet.
-It opens the door to online resources such as e-books, it can be implemented in schools and universities to identify assignment timing patterns and switch on and off devices and electricity in a classroom when it’s empty.
+It connects physical objects through the use of the internet and opens the door to online resources such as e-books.
+Moreover, it can be implemented in schools and universities to identify assignment timing patterns.
+Or to switch on and off devices and electricity in a classroom when it’s empty, for instance.